Vocational Preparation and English Language Services (ELS)

 - Work and student focused courses with language support

-- Adult Migrant English Program (AMEP) which is funded by the Australian Government.
+- Adult Migrant English Program (AMEP) which is funded by the Australian Government Department of Education and Training.
 This program teaches English to help migrants and refugees settle in Australia.
 It also teaches students about Australia and its people, society, customs and culture.

 “The course was a great way of learning some new skills and getting some ideas about the direction I wanted to go in.
 The teachers were great, very helpful and inspiring.” – Wendy, Skills for Work and Training Program